Abandoned or injured animal: what to do

 Contrôle animal Vaudreuil-Soulanges will also pick up, at the owner’s expense, pets that the owner wants or needs to give up.
 In such cases, the pet’s veterinary records and any other useful information about the pet should also be provided.

-The prices and conditions for obtaining a dog or cat licence are specified in By-law No. 1340.
-Licences can be obtained at the Town Hall service centre.
+The price and conditions for obtaining a dog or cat license are detailed in By-law No. 1340. available at the Town Hall Service Counter.

 Keep an eye on your pets!

-- without a valid licence or not wearing its tag
+- without a valid license or not wearing its tag

 - dangerous, rabid or acting like it has rabies